Aqua Vitae - The Water of Life

 What is Aqua Vitae?

 Aqua Vitae is an old term describing many different types of distilled spirits.
-The base of these spirits usually is wine and, therefore, Aqua Vitae often gets linked to French Brandy.
+Traditionally, these spirits were made by distilling wine, a technique also used to produce brandy.

 However, that's just a fraction of what Aqua Vitae is or can be, as, in fact, it could be anything.
-For example, the Scottish version is based on malt, which is why some consider it the predecessor of Scottish Whisky.
+For example, the Scottish version is based on malt, and some consider it the predecessor of Scotch Whisky.
 Or the Scandinavian akvavit is typically based on grains or potatoes.

-As mentioned already, Aqua Vitae literally translates to water of life.
-Like many other spirits, it also had medical purposes like supporting digestion and relieving pain.
-That's also the main reason why Alchemists John of Rupescissa and Taddeo Alderotti chose the name Aqua Vitae as they believed they discovered a new quintessence: A life-giving elixir with multiple medical use-cases.
+Alchemists like John of Rupescissa and Taddeo Alderotti chose the name Aqua Vitae as they believed they discovered a new quintessence: A life-giving elixir with multiple medical use cases.

 Let's start with the Roots of Aqua Vitae in the Roman Empire.
 The Romans used the word to describe distillation products and baptismal waters.
-And when the Romans conquered more and more land, the term was adopted by the people living there.
+Later, when the Romans conquered more and more land, people living there adopted the term.

 Later medieval alchemists started experimenting with distillation processes and ingredients and created new types of distilled spirits.
 And they often used wine or other lower ABV beverages to distill a higher-proof liquor.
-They also infused these liquors with complex recipes consisting of herbs, plants, rinds, roots, flowers, and spices.
-By that, they created herbal spirits that partly exist until today. -Green Chartreuse is one of those.
+They also infused these liquors with manifold ingredients like herbs, plants, rinds, roots, flowers, and spices.
+Of that, they created herbal spirits that partly exist today. -Green Chartreuse is one of those. consisting

 The malt-based spirit got mainly used as an anesthetic.
-And soon, King James IV grew more interested in the medical properties of his Aqua Vitae and decided to produce it in large quantities.
-In that course, he also set up the 'Royal College of Surgeons' and gained the exclusive rights to manufacture Aqua Vitae.
+Soon King James IV grew more interested in the medical properties of his Aqua Vitae and decided to produce it in large quantities.
+In that course, he set up the 'Royal College of Surgeons' and gained the exclusive rights to manufacture Aqua Vitae.

 Aqua Vitae was more than a general term for distilled spirits.
-It was also a term that described complex mixtures based on Aqua Vitae.
+It was also a term that described complex mixtures based on it.
 Today, we call such products liqueurs.
 So basically, it's not only a forerunner of spirits but also liqueurs.

-To give you an idea of the dimension we're talking about: The Danish princess Anne of Saxony created one of the most complex and thought-out recipes.
+To give you an idea of the dimension we're talking about: The Danish princess, Anne of Saxony, created one of the most complex and thought-out recipes.
 Her white Aqua Vitae creation asked for nothing less than 387 different ingredients.
 After a 9-step distillation process that took over two years, the final product was ready for consumption.
-If one were to make her yellow Aqua Vitae, it would require 28 additional ingredients and six more months of aging.
+If one were to make her yellow version, it would require 28 additional ingredients and six more months of aging.

-And people soon realized that, in addition to the medical benefits, the alcohol in the distillates made them tipsy.
-From then on, the potent liqueurs were more and more consumed for pleasure or to 'prevent diseases.'
+And people soon realized that, besides the medical benefits, the alcohol in the distillates made them drunk.
+From then on, the consumption of these strong liquors grew quickly, often for pleasure or for the "prevention of diseases."

 Aqua Vitae today